Col-E/recaf-site/src/dev/services/application-scoped-services/transformationmanager.md

             // bytecode from the 'ClassInfo' you risk losing all previous transform operations. byte[] modifiedBytecode = context.getBytecode(bundle, classInfo);

-            // TODO: Make changes to 'modifiedBytecode'
+            // TODO: Make changes to 'modifiedBytecode' here

-            // Save modified bytecode into the context context.setBytecode(bundle, classInfo, modifiedBytecode);
+            // Save modified bytecode into the context. context.setBytecode(bundle, classInfo, modifiedBytecode);
         } else if (exampleOfAsmTreeEdit) {
             // IMPORTANT: The same note as above applies here, but with ASM's ClassNode.
             ClassNode node = context.getNode(bundle, classInfo);

-            // TODO: Make changes to 'node'
+            // TODO: Make changes to 'node' here

-             // Save modified class-node (and its respective bytecode) into the context context.setNode(bundle, classInfo, node);
+            // Save modified class-node (and its respective bytecode) into the context. context.setNode(bundle, classInfo, node);
         }
     }